 Nazanine has had an impressively diverse career.
-A graduate in mechanical engineering from UC, Berkeley, she worked in financial planning and analysis for General Electric, as a business consultant at a software startup, in research and development designing coronary stents and now, via an International University of Monaco MBA, as the European MD of a social impact merchant bank.
+A graduate in mechanical engineering from UC, Berkeley, she worked in financial planning and analysis for General Electric, as a business consultant at a software startup, in research and development designing coronary stents and now, via the International University of Monaco MBA, as the European MD of a social impact merchant bank.

 As an engineer, she worked in R&D designing coronary stents.
-This, she says, “was an eight-to-five job and I was really young and just got a bit bored and wanted to learn about the IT bubble” so she made the jump to a software startup (which was later bought by Oracle) and spent the next three years “learning a ton” about business processes, supply chain management and logistics.
+This, she says, “was an eight-to-five job and I was really young and just got a bit bored and wanted to learn about the IT bubble” so she made the jump to a software startup (which was later bought by Oracle) and spent the next three years “learning a ton” about business processes, supply chain management, and logistics.
 “In the software world and also in a startup, you wear many hats,” she says, “it was a great learning experience.”

 Scaling the heights

 At General Electric she quickly worked her way up.
-She started in logistics and then worked in supply chain in the healthcare division and then finance.
+She started in logistics and then worked in the supply chain in the healthcare division and then finance.
 The reason she moved, she says, “was that I remember reading in Jack Welch’s [the former CEO of GE] book that they spent more than a billion on training employees.
 And I thought, ‘I want some of that!’
 I looked up leadership programs and the one that fitted me most was the corporate audit staff leadership program.”
-She then made the jump from operations to finance, on the basis that were she ever to meet the chair or CEO at dinner, they would rather hear about numbers than operations.
+She then made the jump from operations to finance, on the basis that was she ever to meet the chair or CEO at dinner, they would rather hear about numbers than operations.

 Back to school for the MBA Alumna

 Thirteen years on the corporate treadmill were, she says, exhausting, so she took a sabbatical to determine what she really wanted to do with her life.
-Taking time off to come to Monaco to visit family, she eventually enrolled on the MBA in luxury management at the International University of Monaco in June 2013, focusing on marketing, brand management, venture capital and entrepreneurship.
+Taking time off to come to Monaco to visit family, she eventually enrolled in the MBA in luxury management at the International University of Monaco in June 2013, focusing on marketing, brand management, venture capital, and entrepreneurship.
 “It was the right place at the right time.”

 What are the main positive impacts of the International University of Monaco professionally?

-“After being at a big name school and at big name companies I was tired of the competition,” she explains, “it’s well-balanced here.
+“After being at a big name school and at big-name companies I was tired of the competition,” she explains, “it’s well-balanced here.
 Students aren’t competing against each other.
 Everybody was looking for a life change.
-We were here to learn the foundation of business, entrepreneurship and luxury.
+We were here to learn the foundation of business, entrepreneurship, and luxury.
 In addition, the student-teacher ratio is really good and there’s a real one-on-one approach.
 There was also a lot of hands-on experience, inside and outside the classroom (mentorship program, networking, LinkedIn profile tips) as well as case studies and simulations.

-Finally, the visiting professors at the university, says Nazanine, were all real business people in the real world with their own businesses, “when they are coming to teach you, they are using real life examples, in today’s business area, so we were really getting the latest and greatest information on how to be successful.”
+Finally, the visiting professors at the university, says Nazanine, were all real business people in the real world with their own businesses, “when they are coming to teach you, they are using real-life examples, in today’s business area, so we were really getting the latest and greatest information on how to be successful.”

 The MBA for Nazanine was, “a way to step back from 13 years of hard work and re-evaluate what was important to me.”